 ---|---|---|

-ESTIMATED EXPENSE: $1655 USD for a round trip ticket
+ESTIMATED EXPENSE: $1300 USD for a round trip ticket (from the USA)

-Vienna International Airport (VIE) is the city’s main airport, which is about five miles from the city center.
+Vienna International Airport (VIE) is the city’s main airport, which is about five miles from the city centre.
 It’s easily reachable by Taxi and public transport.
-We suggest the latter as the city-airport train is relatively cheap.
+I suggest the latter as the city-airport train is relatively cheap.
 Make sure you take the S1 or S7 – tickets for these are only 4.20 euros.
 The CAT is much more expensive.

 Flight prices change, according to the time of year.
 Major international cities like Vienna have different off-seasons when ticket prices are usually cheaper.
 Flights between February and March are often the cheapest.